 Remove your foot from the accelerator pedal.
-If you do not, the vehicle may continue to accelerate beyond the set speed.
+If you do • The shift lever/gear selector is removed from the not, the vehicle may continue to accelerate beyond the set speed.
 If this occurs:

-- The message "DRIVER OVERRIDE" will display in the EVIC. - The system will not be controlling the distance between your vehicle and the vehicle ahead.
+- The message "DRIVER OVERRIDE" will display in the DID. - The system will not be controlling the distance between your vehicle and the vehicle ahead.
 The vehicle speed will only be determined by the position of the accelerator pedal.